 Is full Professor of Near Eastern Archaeology and Phoenician and Punic Archaeology at the University of Florence (Italy).
 She is Director of the Tell Afis joint project (Universities of Pisa, Bologna and Roma-La Sapienza), member of the Tell Mardikh/Ebla archaeological mission, and has been previously doing fieldwork at other Syrian sites (Tell Frey, Tell Tuqan).
 She is Director of the Cooperation Programme between the Universities of Damascus and Pisa, and has been organizing international conferences and courses.
 Her main research field is the archaeology of Syria during the Bronze and Iron ages.
 She is the author of 110 scientific contributions, most relevant among which are the monograph: S.M.
 Cecchini, S. Mazzoni (Edd.), Tell Afis (Siria).
 Scavi sull'acropoli 1988-1992.
 The 1998-1992 Excavations on the Acropolis (= Ricerche di Archeologia del Vicino Oriente 1), Pisa 1998, and a number of articles about the ceramic and glyptic production of Syro-Palestine in the third millennium BC.

-Former Full Professor für Ur- und Frühgeschichte at the Leopold-Franzens-Universität Innsbruck, Alessandro Naso is Full Professor of Etruscology and Italic Antiquities at the University of Naples Federico II in Italy and director of the Institute of Studies on the Ancient Mediterranean of the National Research Council (CNR -ISMA).
+Former Full Professor für Ur- und Frühgeschichte at the Leopold-Franzens-Universität Innsbruck, Alessandro Naso has been director of the Institute of Studies on the Ancient Mediterranean of the National Research Council (CNR -ISMA) and is currently Full Professor of Etruscology and Italic Antiquities at the University of Naples Federico II in Italy.
 He is a scholar of the Etruscans and other pre-Roman cultures of Italy.
 He was a fellow of the Alexander von Humboldt Stiftung, a consultant at the Römisch-Germanisches Zentralmuseum (Mainz) and Visiting Professor at the École Normale Superieure (Paris); Honorary Research Associate at McDonald Institute, University of Cambridge.
 Member of institutes and scientific committees of periodicals, he has organized study conferences and directed research projects, recently on the Valle del Marecchia and on the amber carvings found in the sanctuary of Artemis at Ephesus.
 He curated the edition of 'Etruscology' (Berlin, Boston 2017).
 He is currently working on the Etruscan and Italic finds of the Aegean and the Eastern Mediterranean.

 Is a Senior Researcher of the Italian National Research Council and Qualified Full Professor of “Experimental Physics of Matter”.
 He is the Head of the Applied and Laser Spectroscopy Laboratory, where new technologies and instrumentation are developed for applications in Industry, Environment, Forensic Science, Bio-medicine, Archaeology and Cultural Heritage.
 He is Chief Editor of the Journal of Applied and Laser Spectroscopy (JALS), member of the Editorial Advisory Boards of the international journals Spectrochimica Acta B and Reviews in Analytical Chemistry; has published more than 150 scientific papers that have received over 3300 citations (H-index 32) and the book ‘Laser Induced Breakdown Spectroscopy, Principle and Applications’, Eds.
 Andrzej Miziolek, Vincenzo Palleschi and Israel Schechter, Cambridge University Press (2006).
 He gives the courses of ‘Archeometry’ and ‘Analytical Chemistry IV’ at the University of Pisa, ‘Chemical-Physical Methods for the Analysis of Materials’ at Scuola Normale Superiore of Pisa, ‘Physical Methods for Restoration / Multispectral Techiques’ at the University of Turin.
 He is the coordinator of several national and international projects funded by governmental agencies and industry.